-The BK Drying Time Recorder measures and records the Drying Time of Surface piant, coatings, inks and so much more.
-It is CE approved.
+The BK Drying Time Recorder is a CE approved 12 hour machine that measures and records the Drying Time of Surface paint, coatings, inks and so much more.

 Stages in the Drying Process Defined as: The drying time of alkyds, varnishes or paints is determined by adding the requisite drier and thinning to a viscosity at which the material is normally applied.
 The finish is allowed to stand at room temperature for 24 hours to "mature".
 A test strip measuring 12" x 1" (which may be of plain or ground glass or of other suitable material) is prepared by casting a film upon it by means of a special applicator which is accurately ground at one end to deposit a wet film thickness of 1.5 mils and 3 mils at the other.
 The test strips are placed on the table in their holders and the instrument is then operated as indicated below.